-Clatsop County Commissioners approve FY 2020-21 Budget, with $250,000 designated in special projects fund to be used toward match for Arch Cape Forest FLP $1 million grant.
+Clatsop County Commissioners approve FY 2020-21 Budget, with $250,000 designated in special projects fund to be used toward match for Arch Cape Forest Forest Legacy Program $1 million grant.

 Arch Cape Water District (ACWD) enters into Option Agreement with Onion Peak Holdings LLC for purchase of 1,521 acres.

 Arch Cape Forest project is Awarded $1 M through the Federal Forest Legacy Program in partnership with Oregon Department of Forestry.

 $30,000 Sourcewater Protection Grant contract executed with Business Oregon and Oregon DEQ to remedy a failing section of road near the community’s main water source.
 EFM partners on the project to reroute the road, providing greater protection to the water source.

 The Arch Cape Forest Finance Committee is convened to develop an acquisition and operations financial plan for the property.

 The Water District secures a $30K Drinking Water Source Protection Grant through Oregon DEQ and Business Oregon to develop the Arch Cape Forest Watershed Plan.